robwatts365/MicrosoftTeamsPhone-ExtendEmergencyCalling/deployment.md

   * Power Automate
   * Microsoft Teams
   * Microsoft Exchange
-  * SharePoint
+  * SharePoint Online

-*	A SharePoint list (covered in the Deployment Guide 👇)
+*	A SharePoint list (covered further down 👇)
+* A Power Platform environment with Dataverse enabled
 *	Teams Communication Administrator or Teams Administrator role.
 * Emergency Calling Policy
 * Network topology configured in Microsoft Teams

 > [!NOTE]
-  >  It's recommeded you use a Naming Convention with a static prefix to ensure all locations are captured, with a single string denoting the different locations, like a site reference.
+  >  You should use a naming convention with a static prefix to ensure all locations are captured, with a single string denoting the different locations, like a site reference.
+  [PREFIX] [LOCATION IDENTIFIER]
-   *(e.g. CONTOSO SOUTHAMPTON)*
+  *(e.g. **CONTOSO** SOUTHAMPTON)*

 Find out more about the Network topology requirements [here](https://learn.microsoft.com/en-US/microsoftteams/manage-your-network-topology)